 Gain a competitive advantage for college!
 Teens ages 13-17 attending iD Tech Camps have the option to purchase accredited Continuing Education Units (CEUs), issued by Villanova University.
 CEUs are nationally recognized units of measurement for participation in non-credit continuing education programs.
 CEUs are not transferrable as college credit.

-7:30am: Overnight Campers, rise and shine!
-Eat breakfast in the campus dining hall—breakfast is typically all-you-can-eat, and consists of favorites such as sausages, pancakes, orange juice, cereal, waffles, and fruit.
+7:15am: Overnight campers, rise and shine!
+Eat breakfast in the campus dining hall—breakfast is typically all-you-can-eat, and consists of favorites such as pancakes, sausages, orange juice, cereal, waffles, and fruit.
 (Make sure to notify us of any special dietary needs or allergies before camp.)

-8am-9am: Check-in.
-All Campers meet for morning announcements, ice breakers, and team-building activities.
+9am: All campers meet for morning announcements, icebreakers, and team-building activities.

-9:30am: Split into course groups and let the tech fun begin!
+9:30am: Split into course groups and let the tech innovation begin!
 Breaks are taken at the discretion of each instructor.
 Younger students will take more frequent breaks.

-12pm: Lunch time—head to the dining hall if you’re on the iD Meal Plan.
-Depending on the policy of each university, students who bring their own bag lunch will either eat in the dining hall with the rest of the crew, or laze under a shady tree outside with an iD instructor.
+Noon: Lunch time—head to the dining hall if you’re on the iD Meal Plan.
+Depending on the policy of each university, students who bring their own lunch will either eat in the dining hall with the rest of the crew, or gather elsewhere with an iD instructor.

 1pm: Back to the labs!

 2:30pm: A game of Ultimate Frisbee, anyone?
 Capture the flag?
 Board games?
 Optional sports?
 We offer many summer camp activities that vary by week and location.
 Beyond STEM skill development, students will socialize, make friends, and have fun.